zaiisao/Documentation/en/Agora Platform/terms.md

 #### <a name="becoming-audience"></a>[**<u>audience (becoming)</u>**](../../en/Agora%20Platform/becoming_an_audience.md)

-Becoming an audience describes a scenario within a live-broadcast channel (the channel profile is live broadcast) when a host switches the user role and becomes an audience.
+Becoming an audience describes a scenario within a live interactive streaming channel (the channel profile is Live-Broadcast) when a host switches the user role and becomes an audience.

 #### <a name="audio-mixing"></a>[**<u>audio mixing</u>**](../../en/Agora%20Platform/audio_mixing.md)